How to create credentials for Google APIs

 Create new project on Google Cloud Platform

-Next, enter a recognizable project name like “Task Automation” and create the project.
+Next, enter a recognizable project name, such as “Task Automation,” and create the project.

 Enter the details of new GCP project and create it